JosePedroDias/carsim/README.md

 # carsim

-This is me playing with ammo.js and threejs to attempt a KISS 3D physics car sim
+This is me playing with ammo.js and threejs to attempt a KISS 3D physics car sim.
+This is my nth attempt so don't expect too much...

 ## log